-Public Lectures are hosted by distinguished speakers who present on popular topics in a field of economic research and policy making.
-Each event will provide an opportunity to students and researchers to enhance their understanding of economics.
+Public lectures are hosted by distinguished speakers who present on popular topics in the field of economic research and policy making.
+These events provide an excellent opportunity for students and researchers to enhance their understanding of economics.

-The list of previously organized public lectures is here.
+A list of previously organized public lectures is available here.

-Challenges to European Integration: Missions and InstrumentsLecturer: Tamás Szemlér Affiliation: National University of Public Service, Budapest S308 11:00 AM
+Challenges to European Integration: Missions and InstrumentsLecturer: Tamás Szemlér Affiliation: National University of Public Service, Budapest ESF MU Room S308 11:00 AM • 9/27/2018

 Abstract: The lecture attempts to highlight challenges to European integration by raising key concerns and generating debate about potential responses.
 This discussion is intended to be a starting point for further reflection on specific issues related to the European integration process.
 The starting point is the explanation why there is a need for a clear and realistic integration mission; the argumentation is supported by the example of the history of the Economic and Monetary Union (EMU), one of the most tangible achievements of European integration policy.
 The history of the EMU also highlights the critical importance of clarity and realism in any approach to integration.
 The discussion analysis moves next to the challenges that the EU is facing today and considers how the European Commission has evaluated and reacted to these challenges so far.
 Finally, the lecturer proposes some key elements of – and makes the case for – a constructive practical approach.